thebertster/avi-python-scripts/README.md

 `replace_certificates.py -c <controller> -t example_tenant System-Default-Cert,System-Default-Cert-EC My-Wildcard-Cert,My-Wildcard-Cert-EC`

 Note: When running in all tenants (`-t *`) where certificates of the same name may exist in multiple tenants, it may be necessary to specify the certificates using their UUIDs rather than their names.

+## user_tokens.py

+Lists, creates or deletes user API authentication tokens.
+This script requires SuperUser privileges.

+When creating a token, omitting expiry time will create a one-time-use token.
+When listing tokens, omitting a user name will list all tokens for all users.

+*Examples:*

+This will list any authentication tokens for user "example-user":

+`user_tokens.py -c <controller> list -u example-user`

+This will delete a specific token (obtain the token's UUID using the list operation):

+`user_tokens.py -c <controller> delete <token-uuid>`

+This will create a new token for user "example-user" time-limited to 3 hours:

+`user_tokens.py -c <controller> create example-user -e 3`